paultheastronomer/betapic/README.md

 [![GPL](https://img.shields.io/badge/license-GNU%20GPLv3-brightgreen.svg)](http://choosealicense.com/licenses/gpl-3.0/)

 This is a collection of python programs used to work with _HST_/COS data.
 It is still very much in progress.
+The results of much of this code will be published in Wilson et al. (2016).

 **shift_calc.py** - Shifts the offset COS spectra and outputs aligned spectra using Numpy's correlate package.